atulvarshneya/quantum-computing/qusimulator/README.md

 	                         +--+
 	C2 = qsim.qcombine_par("C2",[qsim.C(),qsim.C()])

-Create 2 entangled |Phi+> bell states, between quits 7,6 and 5,4 using these --
+So, using the above created gates as below, you can create 2 entangled |Phi+> bell states, between quits 7,6 and 5,4 --

 	qc.qgate(H2,[7,5])
 	qc.qgate(C2,[7,6,5,4])